ClinicalTrials.Veeva

 Inclusion criteria

-1. KPSC patients eligible to receive ABRYSVO per current ACIP recommendations who are admitted to the hospital with ARI/LRTD, (defined using International Classification of Diseases (ICD) codes listed in Annex 2 Table 1) after start of study period, and who have had an RSV test, either through standard of care testing or blinded study testing of remnant respiratory specimens.
+1. KPSC patients eligible to receive ABRYSVO® per current ACIP recommendations for adults ages 60 and older who are admitted to the hospital with ARI/LRTD, (defined using International Classification of Diseases (ICD) codes after start of study period, and who have had an RSV test, either through SOC testing or blinded study testing of remnant respiratory specimens.

-3. For exploratory objectives estimating VE against RSV-related cardiac hospitalization, the TND will include KPSC patients eligible to receive ABRYSVO® who are hospitalized or present to the ED with cardiac events (defined using ICD codes listed in Annex 2 Table 3) after start of study period, and who have had an RSV test, either through SOC testing or blinded study testing of remnant respiratory specimens.
+3. For exploratory objectives estimating VE against RSV-related cardiac hospitalization, the TND will include KPSC patients eligible to receive ABRYSVO® who are hospitalized or present to the ED with cardiac events (defined using ICD codes) after start of study period, and who have had an RSV test, either through SOC testing or blinded study testing of remnant respiratory specimens.

 4. We will include membership requirement of 1 year prior to index date, which is defined as the date of hospitalization or ED admission (allowing 45-day administrative gap), to facilitate accurate capture of comorbid conditions.